Surgical Technologist Career Overview

 As with most allied healthcare professions, certification for a surgical technologist is usually an advantage and is always strongly advised.
 The prominent certification body in the field is the National Board of Surgical Technology and Surgical Assisting (NBSTSA).

-To become certified by them, surgical technologists must have completed programs accredited by any of the following accreditation bodies: The Commission on Accreditation of Allied Health Education Programs (CAAHEP), Accrediting Bureau of Health Education Schools (ABHES).
+To become certified by them, surgical technologists must have completed programs accredited by the following accreditation bodies: The Commission on Accreditation of Allied Health Education Programs (CAAHEP) Accrediting Bureau of Health Education Schools (ABHES).

 Those who finished a military program can also sit for the certification exams.